Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Related Work

 Recent advancements in AT have introduced several techniques to further improve adversarial robustness. \citet{AWP} introduced Adversarial Weight Perturbation (AWP), which enhances robustness by flattening the loss landscape with respect to input variations. \citet{FSR} proposed Feature Separation and Recalibration (FSR) to capture useful logits from non-robust features. \citet{CFA} developed Class-wise Calibrated Fair Adversarial Training (CFA), which adaptively configures training for each class to achieve category-level robust fairness. \citet{SGLR} proposed SGLR, which uses self-distillation to refine the soft-label distribution logits, thereby calibrating the adversarial training.

 Methods similar to our approach include MART~\cite{MART} and UIAT~\cite{UIAT}.
 These methods use Kullback–Leibler (KL) divergence to align the logits of adversarial examples with high-confidence logits.
 MART encourages sharing a similar logit distribution between adversarial examples and their corresponding natural examples.
 UIAT generates inverse adversarial examples~\cite{salman2021unadversarial} that exhibit higher confidence compared to natural examples, thereby enhancing the alignment of adversarial examples towards the high-confidence regions of the decision surface.
-However, our analysis reveals that the high-confidence outputs from inverse adversarial examples are correlated with biased feature activation.
-Specifically, training with inverse adversarial examples causes model to shift attention from the foreground to background features.
-Consequently, we focus on mitigating spurious correlation bias in robust model trained with inverse adversarial examples.